benaug/SCR-N-Prior-Data-Augmentation/README.md

 What are the advantages of ordered-z data augmentation?
 It works without a custom update which requires more MCMC knowledge and effort to modify for new model structures.
 The way the step function is used to fill in the z values is very slick!

 What are the advantages of using a prior on N instead of z?
-Mainly, an exact Poisson specification without relying on M being very large relative to N, which in practice never happens.
+Mainly, an exact Poisson specification in multisession and Jolly-Seber models.
-It also introduces a way to do Jolly-Seber estimation much faster and use Poisson distributions for recruits.
+It also introduces a way to do Jolly-Seber estimation much faster when using per capita recruitment as a function of realized abundance.

 Some unordered-z approach details: